-Under the regulations there are a variety of businesses who would be exempt from the CTA reporting requirements.
+Under the regulations, there are a variety of businesses that would be exempt from the CTA reporting requirements.
 Twenty-three types of businesses that already operate in highly regulated industries, such as banks, insurance companies and domestic credit unions will not be subject to the CTA requirements.

 The list of 23 entities that are specifically exempt at this time include:

 - Domestic credit unions